-Differences between adjustable and fixed rate loans
+Differences between fixed and adjustable rate loans

-ARMs usually start out at a very low rate that may increase as the loan ages.
-You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These types of loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
-Loans like this are often best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate programs benefit people who will sell their house or refinance before the loan adjusts.
+ARMs most often feature the lowest, most attractive rates toward the start.
+They usually guarantee the lower rate for an initial period that varies greatly.
+You've probably heard of 5/1 or 3/1 ARMs.
+For these loans, the initial rate is set for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are often best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate programs benefit borrowers who plan to move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (337) 453-0012.
 It's our job to answer these questions and many others, so we're happy to help!